Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

-Remember that photos on a computer screen are in no way a substitute for seeing a real sample on your own wall, but I think it can be really helpful to at least rule colors “in” to buy samples for, or “out” to just scratch completely.
+Remember that pics on a computer screen are in no way a substitute for seeing a real sample on your own wall, but I think it can be really helpful to at least rule colors “in” to buy samples for or “out” to just scratch completely.

-Let’s just start this party started with an example of Sherwin Williams Sea Salt that will make your eyes pop straight outta yo head.
-Graphic, sorry…but this kitchen is O-to-the-M-to-the-GREAT, right?
+Let’s just get this party started with an example of Sherwin Williams Sea Salt from Vintage South Development that will make your eyes pop straight outta yo head.
+Graphic, sorry…but this kitchen is O-to-the-M-to-the-G, right?

 Cabinet color?
 Sea Salt, friends.

-Sea Salt lets the bright colors in the plates and flowers pop against it as it lends itself to be more neutral in this room.
+Sea Salt lets the bright colors in the plates and flowers pop against it as it lends itself to be more neutral in this room by A Design Story.
 And the teal goes so well with this color, which isn’t always the case with green-on-green tones.

 Seen here in a little breakfast nook area, this is a good picture of how Sea Salt looks against the pure white of the plantation shutters (lovely, btw) and the white molding in the shot.

 It may not look like a super-saturated color on the swatch, but it is definitely a colorful paint on the wall!